Excessive Data Exposure

 Unfortunately for defenders, excessive data exposure can be hard to detect, especially on an already deployed API since the extra data is part of a normal request.
 Reviewing source code for use of functions which automatically convert internal API data to API responses can help but is language and framework dependent.
 Additionally, not all SAST tools will be able to alert when sensitive data is included in an API response.

 A strong secure SDLC program which includes API security specific training in an important method to reduce the instances of excessive data exposure in APIs.
 By informing developers of the importance of only sending the required data in responses and the false assumption of client filtering, the vulnerability may be avoided altogether.
 While a proactive approach is preferred, having confidence by measuring the effectiveness of such training is vital.

 One way to measure the effectiveness of training is to test the running API prior to deploying to production.
 Robust API Security testing tools can spot sensitive data in responses and flag those API endpoints for review.
-By adding API security testing to CICD systems, gaps in training can be found early and often.
+By adding API security testing to your CI/CD pipeline, gaps in training can be found early and often.